Language selection

 We are currently working with our industry partners and our federal, provincial and territorial partners to create a dynamic and engaging presence this year.

-In addition, the Canadian publishing industry is collaborating closely with German publishers to secure the sale of rights of Canadian books as well as the sale of translated titles in Germany throughout this year and beyond.
+In addition, the Canadian publishing industry is collaborating closely with German publishers to secure the sale of rights of Canadian books as well as the sale of translated titles in Germany.

 Trade relations

-Germany, with the largest economy in the EU and the fourth largest in the world, is a key economic partner for Canada.
+Germany, which in 2023 had the largest economy in the EU and the third largest in the world, is a key economic partner for Canada.

-Canadian exports to Germany were worth $7.5 billion in 2022 while Canada’s imports from Germany were $22.5 billion.
+Canadian exports to Germany were worth $7.1 billion in 2023 while Canada’s imports from Germany were $25.1 billion.
 Sectors of interest include aerospace, advanced manufacturing, automotive, life sciences, information and communications technologies, and agri-food.
-Canada’s top merchandise exports in 2022 included machinery and equipment, mineral ores, precious stones and metals, mineral fuels and oils, and scientific and precision instruments.
+Canada’s top merchandise exports in 2023 included machinery, motor vehicles & parts, pharmaceuticals, electrical machinery & equipment, and precision & technical instruments.

-Germany-Canada services trade (which includes travel and tourism among others) totaled $7.2 billion in 2022.
+Germany-Canada services trade (which includes travel and tourism) totaled $8.2 billion in 2023.

-Germany is the sixth-largest foreign investor in Canada, and third among European countries, with a stock of direct investment by ultimate investor country valued at $37 billion at the end of 2022.
+Germany is the fourth-largest foreign investor in Canada, and second among European countries, with a stock of direct investment by ultimate investor country valued at $41.5 billion in 2023.
 Germany is an important market for Canadian direct investment abroad (CDIA).
-The stock of investment in Germany held by Canadian-based firms was worth $11 billion at the end of 2022, making Germany the eighth-largest recipient of CDIA in Europe.
+The stock of investment in Germany held by Canadian-based firms was worth $14.5 billion in 2023, making Germany the sixth-largest recipient of CDIA in Europe.

 Beyond trade and investment, Canada and Germany enjoy a dynamic relationship in science, technology and innovation (STI).
 Since the 1971 signing of the bilateral S&T Agreement there have been more than 1,000 joint research projects across the whole spectrum of research.
 These projects bring together multiple stakeholders: governments, research institutes, universities, non-profits and private sector entities.
 Several German national research institutes (e.g. Max Planck, Helmholtz, Leibniz and Fraunhofer) have established research partnerships with Canadian institutions that address the commercialization of research and development (R&D).